Freecey/Bulletin-Board-Project/README.md

 - Markdown interpretation for content
 - emojis supported
 - Email notification
+- Secret Boards (access with a special word in search bar)

 ### Admin Section
 - only for moderator and admin